 - Criminal trespass arrests often happen at all hours of the day and night - therefore we are available 24/7

-- We have 25 years of experience defending criminal trespass charges
+- We have more than 30 years of experience defending criminal trespass charges

 - We are determined to protect your rights and obtain the best possible result

 - Our guiding principle is that our “Clients come first” – we take the time to get to know you, keep you informed on the progress of your case and fight hard for the best possible outcome

 Ask any top Stamford criminal defense attorney and they will agree that under Connecticut law there are three separate and distinct levels of criminal trespass.
 Although all 3 degrees are misdemeanors, each one of the three covers a different type of situation and the punishment varies between the three.Criminal Trespass in the First Degree